dendronhq/dendron-site/vault/dendron.ref.telemetry.md

 ### Commands

-We collect an invocation metric when a [[commands|dendron.topic.commands]] is invoked.
+We collect an invocation metric when a [[commands|dendron.ref.commands]] is invoked.
 This is to measure command latency as well as detect errors in existing and new commands

 | Field      | Attributes | Description                                  |